akrzemi1/OptionalOwner/README.md

 The size of type `optional_owner<T>` is that of two pointers.

 `optional_owner<T, D>` supports a custom deleter as in `std::unique_ptr`.
 (In that case the size of `optional_owner<T, D>` may increase by the size of the deleter.)

+No relational operators are provided.
+Although technically possible, we see no compelling use case for them.

 ## What for?